Gimbini/UoA-Works/README.md

 # Statistics

-All work here are done in R which originated from UoA.
+My stats assignments and labs done at the UoA.
+All work are done in R.